Tom-Ellis-Lab/yorzoi/README.md

 Yorzoi is available at [yorzoi.eu](https://www.yorzoi.eu).
 If you want more control over the model you need to install it as a PyPI package (see [Installation](##installation)).

 ## HTTP API (no installation or GPU required)
 If you just want to get model predictions programmatically but don't need direct model access, you can use our API.
-Requests might take up to 10s.
+(Cold start) Requests might take up to 10s.
 Here is an example request:
 ```bash
 curl --request POST \
   --url https://tom-ellis-lab--yorzoi-app-fastapi-app.modal.run/generate \